purple-black/L100-Design-Patterns/Interpreter/README.md

 ## How it works
 1. Each expression implements `interpret()`.
 2. The client builds an **expression tree** (`(2 + 3) - 1`).
 3. Calling `interpret(context)` evaluates the whole tree recursively.

+- AbstractExpression → AbstractExpression.ts

+Defines interpret(context) for all grammar rules.

+- TerminalExpression → NumberExpression.ts

+Implements numbers (final values, no further interpretation).

+- NonTerminalExpression → AddExpression.ts, SubtractExpression.ts

+Define grammar rules that combine expressions.

+- Context → Context.ts

+Provides external data (like variable values).

+- Client → main.ts

+Builds an expression tree and calls interpret() on it.

 ---